The Bankrate promise

 Is the 50/30/20 rule budget right for you?

-The 50/30/20 rule is a great rule of thumb for many people.
-It reduces the need to create a detailed budget with precise spending amounts and a dozen or more line items, while also providing a framework you can use to make financial choices.
+The 50/30/20 rule is a simple budgeting strategy that can eliminate the need to create a detailed budget with precise spending amounts and a dozen or more line items.
+It also provides a framework you can use to make financial choices.

 The 50/30/20 rule may not work for those with very low or high incomes.
 Minimum-wage earners, for example, may have to dedicate more of their income to necessities, leaving them less money to spend on wants and savings, whereas a highly paid executive who makes $1 million a year may not need to spend $40,000 on necessities each month.

 Still, the underlying principle of the 50/30/20 rule can serve as a guide for everyone: Find a balance between current needs, future security and life enjoyment.

 Greg McBride, CFA, Bankrate chief financial analyst, agrees that this budgeting strategy might not be for everyone.